MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/Deploying/SQLServerContainers.md

   <li>Portability </li
 <p> Irrespective of your operating system, you can ship your docker containers to other people and they can easily run it without falling into any dependencies problems.
 When you normally create a webapplication, you install a bunch of random dependencies on the server.
 After a while, you will lose track of what you installed on there.
 If you wanted to sell this webapplication to somebody else someday, alot of problems would arise.
 In worst case. you might have to sell the server and a lease on the server aswell.
 The application might be entierly tied to the sever it is on.
 With docker, you can take this webapplication and contain it to an image and that is essentially the whole application.
 Than you can redeploy this image on any other server, and duplicate the website functionall.  </p>
 <li> Promotes the usage of microservices </li>
+<p> Imagen setting up an end-to-end stack for a webserver using node express, a database using mongoDB, a messaging system using Redis and an orchestreation tool like Ansible.
+Alot of issues will appear using all these different components like compatibility with the version of operating system or components requiring differnt versions of dependencies etc. The architecture of the application might change over time.
+Everytime something change you might have to go to the same process of checking compatibility.
+This compatibility matrix issue is usally refered to as the matrix from hell.</(p>
 </ul>

 <h3> Docker Dekstop </h3>
 <p align="center">